ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ![Deployment diagram](Images/DeploymentDiagram.png){width=60%}

 Chirp is a client-server application hosted on the Azure app service as a Web App.
-The web app is connected to a Azure SQL server where the database can be found.
-Furthermore the application makes use of a Azure AD B2C tenant for user-authentication.
-The different nodes means of communication is represented in the diagram.
+The web app is connected to an Azure SQL server where the database can be found.
+Furthermore the application makes use of an Azure AD B2C tenant for user-authentication.
+Each node and its means of communication are represented in the diagram.

 ## User activities